rahul0705/rahul0705.github.io/README.md

 the site build has no dependency on `Automation`.
 Keep security findings advisory when configuring branch protection.

 The [CI pipeline](docs/ci.md) runs source checks (including required Knip) and unit tests before one production build.
 Browser tests and Lighthouse consume that validated artifact in parallel.
-The required `build` check aggregates their results before a push to `main` can deploy the same output to GitHub Pages.
+The required `validate` check aggregates their results before a push to `main` can deploy the same output to GitHub Pages.

 Shared identity, author, canonical URL, repository, navigation, social, RSS, analytics, and indexing metadata are defined